 Early Childhood Education

 The early childhood initial licensure program (Birth-3rd grade) is designed to prepare outstanding teachers of young children who will have a strong foundation in child development theory and research and developmentally appropriate methodology.
-The license effectively prepares candidates for teaching the variety of ages within the early childhood years.
+The major effectively prepares candidates for teaching the variety of ages within the early childhood years.

 Dual Major in Early Childhood and Early Childhood Special Education

-The dual major in Early Childhood and Early Childhood Special Education will prepare the teacher candidtates to work with children from birth to 3rd grade in an integrated setting.
+The dual major in Early Childhood and Early Childhood Special Education will prepare the teacher candidates to work with children from birth to 3rd grade in an integrated setting.
 In addition to being qualified to teach typically developing children in a preschool or school setting, you will be able to work with children with special needs and disabilities from birth to age 5 within an agency or public school.

 The major in elementary education prepares students to teach children kindergarten through sixth grade.
 Elementary education majors have multiple opportunities to work with children and teachers in local schools and community organizations.
 While gaining a foundation in a wide range of subjects, you'll also choose a specific area of emphasis through a concentration area.
-A career in elementary education gives you the opportunity to help children learn and to work closely with other education professionals to prepare tomorrow's leaders.
+A career in elementary education gives you the opportunity to help children learn and to work closely with other education professionals to prepare tomorrow's leaders

 Dual Major in Elementary Education and Special Education